 The papaya is a super delicious and very healthy fruit.
 It’s loaded with antioxidants that can reduce inflammation, fight disease and help keep you looking young.

 In the US, you can find papaya in the produce section at the grocery store.
 It’s fairly easy to select a good papaya.
 To know if it’s ripe, choose on that has yellow/orange skin.
 You can also buy a green papaya and this will ripen in a few days if left on your kitchen counter.

 The papaya milkshake (batido de lechosa) is a very popular drink in the Dominican Republic, where the fruit is found in literally every market and vendor’s cart.

-The fruit is also great to eat on it’s own, although, I must admit I prefer the milkshake.
-It brings back beautiful memories from my childhood, when my wonderful late aunt would make my cousins and I Papaya milkshake to have with cheese sandwiches for a yummy, refreshing and very filling after-school snack.
-Great times those were!
+This drink brings back beautiful memories from my childhood of when my aunt would make my cousins and me papaya milkshake to have with cheese sandwiches for a yummy, refreshing and very filling after-school snack.

-- 4 tablespoons of sugar , plus more if needed
+- 4 tablespoons sugar, plus more if needed

 - 1 teaspoon vanilla extract

 - Place all ingredients in a blender and mix on high speed until the ice is well blended.
 Add more sugar if desired and blend for an additional 30 seconds.